Optimized Sparse Merkle Tree Implementation

 Hash1101 --> DataBlock1101[("Data Block 1101")]:::dataBlock

-Assuming that the DID of interest is at index 13 (int(hash(did)) == int(1101) == 13), the Aggregation Service (the party responsible for constructing the Sparse Merkle Tree) must provide the DID controller with a list of collapsed nodes above leaf node 13 and a list of hashes of the peers for uncollapsed nodes.
+Assuming that the DID of interest is at index 13 (int(hash(did)) == int(1101) == 13), the Aggregation Service (the party responsible for constructing the Sparse Merkle Tree) must provide the DID controller with the collapsed bitmap for the path above leaf node 13 and the hashes of the non-empty peers along that path (the empty peers are recovered from the cached zeros).

 The Aggregation Service has the full Sparse Merkle Tree and can construct SMT Proofs.
 DID controllers request the SMT Proofs from the Aggregation Service and give them to verifiers.
 An example proof may be: